bioinformatics-ca/CAN_2021/Module2/Module2_lab_cancer.md

 ## Inversion
 * Navigate to chrX:14728136-14732366 and make the following viewing adjustments:
-  * View as pairs
+  * Select *View as pairs*
-  * Group alignments by “pair orientation”
+  * Group alignments by *pair orientation*
-  * Color alignments by “pair orientation”
+  * Color alignments by *pair orientation*
-  * Sort alignments by “start location”
+  * Sort alignments by *start location*
 ![inversion](https://github.com/bioinformatics-ca/CAN_2021/blob/main/Module2/images-cancer/07-inversion.png)
 1. What do you notice about the blue and teal reads at the top?
-2. How does “View as pairs” help understand that this is an inversion?
+2. How does *View as pairs* help understand that this is an inversion?
 3. Is this inversion heterozygous or homozygous?

 ## Duplication
-* Navigate to chr17:55080031-55081661, sort alignments by “start location”, and keep the same viewing options as the previous inversion
+* Navigate to chr17:55080031-55081661, sort alignments by *start location*, and keep the same viewing options as the previous inversion
 ![dup](https://github.com/bioinformatics-ca/CAN_2021/blob/main/Module2/images-cancer/08-duplication.png)
 1. What do you notice about the green reads at the top?
 * Note: Green reads when colored by read orientation can indicate a translocation as well as a duplication.
 If you zoom out you can see there is a rise in the coverage track above the green reads, suggesting this is a duplication of the sequence at this location.

 ## Large deletion
-* Navigate to chr7:39811931-39833535 and color alignments by “insert size”, keeping the other options the same.
+* Navigate to chr7:39811931-39833535 and color alignments by *insert size*, keeping the other options the same.
 Sort by *start location*
 ![del](https://github.com/bioinformatics-ca/CAN_2021/blob/main/Module2/images-cancer/09-deletion.png)
 1. What do the red read pairs indicate?
 2. What other track can we look at to see that this is a deletion?